Publications

 Award: Zellner Award, Journal of Econometrics, 2025.

 This paper considers a semiparametric model of dyadic network formation under nontransferable utilities (NTU).
-NTU arises frequently in real-world social interactions that require bilateral consent, but by its nature induces additive non-separability.
-We show how unobserved individual heterogeneity in our model can be canceled out without additive separability, using a novel method we call logical differencing.
-The key idea is to construct events involving the intersection of two mutually exclusive restrictions on the unobserved heterogeneity, based on multivariate monotonicity.
-We provide a consistent estimator and analyze its performance via simulation, and apply our method to the Nyakatoke risk-sharing networks.
+Such dyadic links arise frequently in real-world social interactions that require bilateral consent and by their nature induce additive non-separability.
+In our model we show how unobserved individual heterogeneity in the network formation model can be canceled out without requiring additive separability.
+The approach uses a new method we call logical differencing.
+The key idea is to construct an observable event involving the intersection of two mutually exclusive restrictions—derived based on weak multivariate monotonicity—on the fixed effects.
+Based on this identification strategy we provide consistent estimators of the network formation model under NTU.
+Finite-sample performance of our method is analyzed in a simulation study, and an empirical illustration using the risk-sharing network data from Nyakatoke demonstrates that our proposed method is able to obtain economically intuitive estimates.

 Loading...